 It’s better suited for retailers with a large floor space where more traditional layouts might be insufficient.
 But be careful to only use it if your customer base likes to browse.
 The loop layout isn’t great for the in-and-out shopper.
-Some retailers might think about combining a racetrack layout section within a more traditional broader layout of the store.
+Some retailers might consider combining a racetrack layout section with a more traditional, broader store layout.

 The herringbone layout is one of the more unusual floor plans, but one that certain merchants would be smart to take note of.